wangziqi2013/wangziqi2013.github.io/_posts/2019-08-26-atomic-persistence-for-scm.markdown

 The memory controller selects the first entry in the log buffer list, and copies the content of the log entry into the address indicated by the entry.
 A log buffer is removed from the retirement list after it has been fully migrated.
 In addition, the ID of the transaction is also removed from the internal ID list.

+When a dirty block is evicted from the LLC, we check whether the physical address is in the NVM.
+If positive, the block will be stored into a victim cache, which can be implemented as a highly associative hardware cache.
+The entry in the victim cache serves as a temporary source of dirty data when a memory request misses in the LLC.
+A block can be discarded by the victim cache after its transaction has been fully migrated.
+Instead of tagging every cache line in the hierarchy with the ID of the transaction that writes the block, this paper suggests that we only take a snapshot of the internal transaction ID list when the block is evicted.